Chapter 16 – Critical Incident Management Plan

 University policy requires that only certain administrators may speak on behalf of the University.
 These spokespersons are the President and the University Spokesperson in the Office of the Vice President for External Relations.
 Under certain circumstances, the previously named administrators may designate others as spokespersons.

 In the event that regular telecommunications on campus are not available, the Office of Strategic Communication will center media relations at a designated location.
 Information will be available there for the news media and, where possible, for faculty, staff, and students.
-Official information will be made available as quickly as possible to the Campus Information Center located in the Iowa Memorial Union.
+Official information will be made available as quickly as possible to the Iowa Memorial Union Welcome Center.